-To combat this, property developers, interior designers and real-estate agents are using a tech-driven 3D marketing solutions such as off-plans 360 virtual tours to attract new prospects.
+To combat this, property developers, interior designers, and real estate agents are using tech-driven 3D marketing solutions such as off-plans 360 virtual tours to attract new prospects.

 Off-plans 360 virtual tours allow a user to move through the future planned space from point to point of internal and external areas.
 These 360 tours give users a fully immersive experience and are designed to a photo-realistic standard.

 In an industry where time is money, it has become imperative to generate as many pre-sales as possible which is especially important with delays in construction and launch dates.